simoncoulton/watson/docs/html/key-concepts/_posts/2013-01-02-dependencyinjection.md

         db.commit()
 {% endhighlight %}

 We can also take this a step further and remove the container itself as being a hardcoded dependency.
 We do this by adding the controller itself to the dependency definitions, and injecting the dependency either as a property, setter, or through the constructor.
-We can get access to the container itself (for retrieving dependencies or configurtion) via lambdas.
+We can get access to the container itself (for retrieving dependencies or configurtion) via lambdas, or just by the same name as the definition.
+Note that you can also omit the 'item' key if you are configuring a controller.

 <span class="sub">app_name/config/config.py</span>
 {% highlight python %}